hardbyte/netchecks/README.md

 **Netchecks** is a set of tools for testing network conditions and asserting that they are as expected.

 There are two main components:
 - **Netchecks Operator** - Kubernetes Operator that runs network checks and reports results as `PolicyReport` resources.
+See the [operator README](operator/README.md) for more details and the full documentation can be found at [https://docs.netchecks.io](https://docs.netchecks.io)
-- **Netchecks CLI** - Command line tool for running network checks and asserting that they are as expected.
+- **Netcheck CLI and Python Library** - Command line tool for running network checks and asserting that they are as expected.
+Keep reading for the quickstart.

-Documentation can be found at [https://docs.netchecks.io](https://docs.netchecks.io)

-# Python Library and Command Line Tool
+# Netcheck Command Line Tool Quickstart

-Configurable command line application that can be used to test network conditions are as expected.
+`netcheck` is a configurable command line application that can be used to test network conditions are as expected.

-## Quickstart

-### Installation
+## Installation

 Install the Python package: